horolug/db-task/README.md

 Live demo can be seen here: https://horolug.github.io/db-task/

 ### Layout
-* Menu Dropdown on desktop has unset witdh to cater for different link text
+* Menu Dropdown on desktop has unset witdh to cater for different link text length
-* Dropdown for last menu item is intentionally not centered to handle screens with low resolution
+* Dropdown for last menu item is intentionally not centered to handle small desktop screens

 ### User interactions
 * Form validation is done only on form submit